Tom Fletcher (diplomat)

 Thomas Stuart Francis Fletcher CMG (born 27 March 1975) is a British diplomat and writer who has served as the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator since 2024.

 He was Principal of Hertford College, Oxford, from 2020 to 2024, having previously served as British Ambassador to Lebanon and a foreign affairs policy adviser at 10 Downing Street.
-He is the co-founder of 2020 (a progressive think tank).

 Early life and education

 Fletcher was born in Kent and educated at The Harvey Grammar School and Hertford College, Oxford.

 Diplomatic career

 Early roles

 Fletcher joined the Foreign and Commonwealth Office and held diplomatic posts in Nairobi and Paris, and is the co-founder of 2020 (a progressive think tank).
 He was also private secretary to the Foreign and Commonwealth Office ministers Baroness Amos and Chris Mullin.
 While in Kenya, he took part in a charity boxing match with the mayor of Nairobi, who had t-shirts printed saying "Fletcher goes home on a stretcher".

 Between 2007 and 2011, Fletcher was a foreign policy and Northern Ireland adviser to prime ministers Tony Blair, Gordon Brown and David Cameron.
 In his memoirs, Brown called him "indispensable and indefatigable".
 In his book For the Record, Cameron wrote: "There was one man who would prove essential: Tom Fletcher.
 Tom became my support, sounding board and source of information about virtually every country on Earth."